 - Late-breaking abstracts are not eligible for oral or poster presentation in the regular ASH annual meeting abstract program.
 Late-breaking abstracts will not be chosen from among the abstracts submitted by the general submission deadline, but all other ASH policies stated in the general submission call for abstracts will still apply.

-- The accepted late-breaking abstracts will be published online on the meeting website on November 20, 2018, and in the Blood Abstracts November supplement.
+- The accepted late-breaking abstracts will be published online on the meeting website on November 21, 2019, and in a Blood Late-Breaking Abstracts November supplement.

 - At least one of the authors must be an ASH member who has paid the current membership dues.

 - If none of the abstract authors is an ASH member, the abstract must be sponsored by a current ASH member.
 ASH members are urged to use their best judgment in restricting sponsorship to a reasonable number of abstracts, keeping in mind that they are endorsing the authenticity and quality of each abstract that they sponsor.

 - Research and/or studies must fit into one of the ASH 2019 Abstract Review Categories

 Any of the following criteria will make a late-breaking abstract ineligible for presentation at the ASH annual meeting:

 - Data are publicly available via major search engines (such as PubMed, Google Scholar, etc.);

 - Data are accepted for publication before the abstract submission closing date;

 - Data have been or are to be presented at a meeting of 1,000 or more participants before the 2019 ASH Annual Meeting*;